Skip to main content

 What you provide

-- Integration of the client back-end SDK into build and release pipelines.
+• Integration of the Client SDK into build and release pipelines.

 What Air Doctor provides

-- Client back-end SDK with domain logic and state control.
+• Client SDK with domain logic and state control.

 Common Scenarios